John Mellencamp: 2019–present: Small Town musical, Strictly a One-Eyed Jack and Orpheus Descending

 In May 2021, Mellencamp revealed that he recently finished the album and that Bruce Springsteen would make a guest appearance on the project.
 "Bruce is singing on the new record and is playing guitar," Mellencamp said.
-Springsteen himself provided additional details on his collaboration with Mellencamp on his Sirius XM radio station on June 10, 2021, saying: "I worked on three songs on John’s album and I spent some time in Indiana with him.
+Springsteen himself provided additional details on his collaboration with Mellencamp on his Sirius XM radio station on June 10, 2021, saying: "I worked on three songs on John's album, and I spent some time in Indiana with him.
 I love John a lot.
-He's a great songwriter and I have become very close [with him] and had a lot of fun with him.
+He's a great songwriter, and I have become very close [with him] and had a lot of fun with him.
 I sang a little bit on his record."

 Mellencamp released a CD and documentary of his 2000 Good Samaritan Tour, which consisted of free lunchtime concerts in city parks, on August 27, 2021.
 The documentary is narrated by Academy Award winning actor Matthew McConaughey, who is an avowed Mellencamp fan.

-On September 29, 2021, Mellencamp released the audio and music video for "Wasted Days", a duet with Springsteen, as the lead single from Strictly a One-Eyed Jack.
+On September 29, 2021, Mellencamp released the audio and music video for "Wasted Days," a duet with Springsteen, as the lead single from Strictly a One-Eyed Jack.
 Written and produced solely by Mellencamp, "Wasted Days" is a song about aging and making the most of the time one has left.
-The album’s second single, "Chasing Rainbows", was released on December 10, 2021.
+The album's second single, "Chasing Rainbows," was released on December 10, 2021.
 Strictly a One-Eyed Jack was released on January 21, 2022.

 Mellencamp stated in 2021 that he had booked 80 shows for 2022, but the ongoing COVID-19 pandemic ultimately caused him to cancel his 2022 Strictly a One-Eyed Jack tour and push it until 2023.

-“I’m gonna err on the side of caution.
-I do not want some guy walking up to me going, ‘Hey John, I saw you in Detroit’ or something, ‘it was a great show except my wife got COVID and died.’
-Just the thought of hearing that…The business side of my career is like, ‘This many people will see it!
-You can make this much money!’
-Blah, blah, blah.
-But once this latest round of COVID hit I said, ‘Guys, what’s the difference — this year, next year?
-There’s no difference.’
-So next year, hopefully, we’ll be on top of (the pandemic) and it’ll feel alright to go out.”

-Mellencamp has also stated that he's already working on the follow-up to Strictly a One-Eyed Jack.